bigstronkcodeman/monadic-parser-combinators/README.md

 ## What it does

 This parser handles the full JSON specification, including proper Unicode support and all the standard escape sequences.
-There is also a streaming implementation - it can parse JSON that comes in arbitrary chunks, like you'd get from a network connection or when reading a large file in pieces.
+There is also a streaming implementation - it can parse JSON that comes in arbitrary chunks, like you'd get from a network connection or when buffering a large file being read from disk.

 ## Building and running